-The way it's commonly used, email is a non-confirming message delivery protocol.
-This means that there is no guarantee that any given email sent from you will be delivered to its intended recipients.
+Email is commonly used as a non-confirming message delivery protocol.
+This means that there is no guarantee that any email sent from you will be delivered to its intended recipients.
 Delivery is based on assumption and acceptance by the relay server to complete the function.
-Additionally, once the relay server has accepted the email for delivery there are a number of things that may prevent the email from making its way to the recipient.
+Additionally, once the relay server accepted the email for delivery there are several things that may prevent the email from making its way to the recipient.

-Occasionally, a server will provide what is known as a "bounce-back" email, letting the sending server know that the email can not be delivered and why.
-Many servers will not provide these as part of an effort to provide potential spammers with as little information as possible about their internal processes.
+Occasionally, a server provides a bounce-back" email, letting the sending server know that the email can not be delivered and why.
+Many servers don't provide these as part of an effort to provide potential spammers with as little information as possible about their internal processes.

-With a proliferation of spam emails, an increasing number of ISPs have been forced to implement more stringent restrictions on delivery, as well as focus more on filtering out spam traffic.
+With a proliferation of spam emails, an increasing number of ISPs were forced to implement more stringent restrictions on delivery, as well as focus more on filtering out spam traffic.
 This makes it increasingly difficult for them to effectively do their jobs without occasionally suspending a legitimate email along the way.
-Luckily, these systems can be self-correcting and there are steps that can be taken to assist them in the difficult job that they do.
-Both individual providers and the Federal Trade Commission have made efforts to reduce the overall effect of spam.
-However, the open nature of email as a communication protocol suggests that it will very likely always represent a problem.
+Luckily, these systems can be self-correcting and some steps can be taken to assist them in the difficult job that they do.
+The open nature of email as a communication protocol suggests that it will very likely always represent a problem.

 - Problems with sending email to a specific domain or user